Partner with Community Health Workers

 Community Health Worker Training System – WA Department of Health

-Report to the Legislature – Recommendations for Implementing Training and Education for Community Health Workers
+Report to the Legislature – Recommendations for Implementing Training and Education for Community Health Workers (PDF)

 Would you like more information on how to partner with Community Health Workers on your health care team or in your community?
 Contact us and we will connect you with the best resource for your setting.